 Echo Zhang ’19

 I took this photo while waiting for the train to pass.
 Trains are ubiquitous and the most convenient way of public transportation in Tokyo.
-This girl in school uniform, looking down at her phone while waiting for the light represents the daily life of a lot of students, as they spend a great amount of time traveling in and out of the metropolitan.
+This girl in school uniform, looking down at her phone while waiting for the light, represents the daily life of a lot of students, as they spend a great amount of time traveling in and out of the metropolis.

 Sable Liggera ’17